ekino/veggies/README.md

 It's even possible to mix this approach with scenario outline to have more concise tests (at the cost of clarity thought).

-For example the following example will generates 3 scenario at runtime using different response values for second request.
+The following example will generates 3 scenario at runtime using different response values for second request.

 ```gherkin